jnthnklvn/Login-Persistence/README.md

 # Login Persistence

-An example of Login with BLoC using SharedPreferences to persit and Slidy to structure the project.
+An example of Login with BLoC using SharedPreferences to persist and Slidy to structure the project.

 ![](20190830_144445.gif)